 For a free legal consultation, call (310) 928-9347

-If you are convicted of a white collar crime, you may be sentenced to time in county jail, state or federal prison, depending on the severity of the crime and the harm done.
+If convicted of a white-collar crime, you may be sentenced to time in county jail, state prison, or federal prison, depending on the severity of the crime and the harm done.
 In addition, the judge may impose fines and require you to pay restitution to the victim.
-They are two separate financial penalties imposed in white collar crime cases, on top of any jail or prison time.
+These are two separate financial penalties imposed in white-collar crime cases, on top of any jail or prison time.

 Contact the Simmrin Law Group

-If you or a loved one has been accused of white collar crime, you need an experienced criminal defense lawyer on your side.
-Call the Simmrin Law Group in Los Angeles at 310-997-4688 or use our contact form for a free case evaluation.
+If you or a loved one has been accused of a white-collar crime, you need an experienced criminal defense lawyer on your side.
+Call the Simmrin Law Group in Los Angeles or use our contact form for a free case evaluation.
 We’re available to help you 24/7.
-Don’t talk to the police or federal investigators until you’ve talked with us.
+Do not talk to the police or federal investigators until you’ve spoken with us.